Africa Region

 The scourge of terrorism has affected numerous countries throughout Africa threatening U.S. strategic security and commercial interests and partnerships, killing and maiming thousands of innocents, displacing millions, and creating further instability in fragile areas.
 At the same time, many countries in Africa seek assistance developing more effective responses to other transnational terrorist and criminal threats and addressing the historical neglect of justice sector institutions.
 In some countries, legislation is antiquated and inadequate to support modern criminal justice practices.
 In others, legislation may be robust, but procedures and practices are dated or dysfunctional.

 OPDAT provides advice and technical assistance to African prosecutors, defense counsel, judges, law enforcement officers, and related justice sector personnel.
-OPDAT works to improve their ability to investigate, prosecute, and adjudicate criminal cases involving complex, transnational, organized crime, including terrorism, terror financing, money laundering, piracy, the illicit trafficking of narcotics, arms, weapons of mass destruction, and natural resources.
-OPDAT programs provide immediate and relevant technical assistance to our African partners to enable them to respond to current threats in a manner that supports sustainable improvements in justice sector institutions.
-OPDAT programs are designed to support fundamental changes that are consistent with modern norms of criminal investigation, prosecution, and adjudication.
+OPDAT improves their ability to investigate, prosecute, and adjudicate criminal cases involving complex, transnational, organized crime, including terrorism, terror financing, money laundering, piracy, the illicit trafficking of narcotics, arms, and weapons of mass destruction.
+OPDAT programs provide immediate and relevant technical assistance to our African counterparts to enable them to respond to current threats in a manner that supports sustainable improvements in justice sector institutions.
+OPDAT programs support fundamental changes that are consistent with modern norms of criminal investigation, prosecution, and adjudication.

 Overview of OPDAT’s Work in Africa